 During and after treatment, it’s very important to go to all follow-up appointments.
 During these visits, your doctors will ask about symptoms, examine you, and order blood tests or imaging studies such as CT scans or x-rays.
-Follow-up is needed to see if more treatment is needed and to check for any side effects.
+Follow-up is needed to see if the cancer has come back, if more treatment is needed, and to check for any side effects.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

 Almost any cancer treatment can have side effects.
 Some last for a few weeks to several months, but others can be permanent.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

-At some point after your cancer diagnosis and treatment, you may find yourself seeing a new doctor who does not know anything about your medical history.
-It’s important that you be able to give your new doctor the details of your diagnosis and treatment.
-Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
-Make sure you have this information handy:
+At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
+It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
+Learn more in Keeping Copies of Important Medical Records.